openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/update2_7.rst

-Neccessary checks after update to AndroidAPS 2.7
+Necessary checks after update to AndroidAPS 2.7
 ***********************************************************

 The program code was changed significantly when switching to AAPS 2.7.
 Therefore it is important that you make some changes or check settings after the update.